zzmio78/wrdrv/README.md

 A modular Python-based framework for 802.11 reconnaissance, wardriving, and penetration testing.

-This tool is intended to be used as a fast pipeline that collects WPS material without committing to cracking (potentially useful in statistical modeling on WPS configuration prevalence).
+This tool is intended to be used as a fast pipeline that collects AP data, including WPS material without committing to cracking (potentially useful in statistical modeling on WPS configuration prevalence).

 Current tools like `reaver` or `bully` are designed to sit and wait.
 Instead of "Target -> Retrieve Message -> Crack -> Next", this tool aims to automate the process without stopping on one target "Scan -> Retrieve Message -> Store -> Next"